hooriyaa/e-commerce-website/documentation/README.md

 Below is a detailed breakdown of the project features, architecture, and workflow.

 ## Features:

+## Chatbot Integration:
+•An AI-powered chatbot is integrated to assist users with product inquiries, order tracking, and general support.

 ## Sanity CMS Integration:
 -Acts as the backend to store and manage: